widal001/flask-api-template/README.md

 # flask-api-template
-Boiler plate code for a flask API with a db
+Boiler plate code for a flask API with a db and Swagger documentation